Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 3: Towards Combining Cloze Responses With LM Probabilities

 \subsection{Results}

 Figure \ref{fig:exp3} shows that both versions of SA surprisal are poor predictors of RTs, indicating that count-and-divide is not an unreasonable method to convert cloze responses into probabilities.
 Results are inconclusive about the quality of alternatives between cloze responses and GPT2 samples.
+We leave the exploration of methods for combining cloze responses with LM-based estimates to future work.